 Supplies: Students will need business attire for competition.
 This includes business suits.
 For class each week the student will need a one inch 3 ring binder with pockets for taking notes and maintaining handouts.
-Computers and tablets are welcome to allow the student to do research while in class.
-Freedom Through Speech! - Wed only - Szumila Class #: 907 Teacher: Donna Szumila Grades: 8, 9, 10, 11, 12 Class Schedule: Wed Only Class Time: 3:00 - 3:59 Fee(s): Tuition Supply Fee \$75.00 \$25.00 Description:

-As of: 10/17/2023 Page 189 of 191 There is no question that good communicators make great leaders.
+Computers and tablets are welcome and encouraged to allow the student to do research while in class.
+Freedom Through Speech! - Wed only - Szumila Class #: 907 Teacher: Donna Szumila Grades: 8, 9, 10, 11, 12 Class Schedule: Wed Only Class Time: 3:00 - 3:59 Fee(s): Tuition Supply Fee \$80.00 \$40.00 Description: As of: 3/7/2024 Page 212 of 214 There is no question that good communicators make great leaders.
 In fact, mastering communication is a priority for all individuals who want to lead, inspire, teach, and mentor others.
 After all, good communication skills enable, foster, and create the understanding and trust necessary for individuals to be successful.
 Think about those great leaders who changed the world with their ideas; Steve Jobs, Martin Luther King Jr., Mother Teresa, Winston Churchill, Billy Graham, just to name a few.
 Each of leaders changed the world in wonderful ways, and each of them had to learn how to communicate in order to put their ideas into action.
 Freedom Through Speech is the course where you can learn how to communicate effectively so that you, too, can express your ideas to change this world for the better.
 This course provides students with the necessary skills for preparation and presentation of various modes of speech through: - 1) Communication theory, non-verbal communication, and the audience-centered approach for polished public speaking - 2) Impromptu and extemporaneous speaking - 3) Informative, Persuasive, and Original Oratory speeches - 4) Storytelling for communication In Freedom Through Speech, students learn the communication concepts as well as the delivery skills related to preparing and presenting public messages and to analyzing and evaluating the messages of others.
 Within this process, students gain skills in reading, writing, speaking, listening, and thinking and examine areas such as invention, organization, style, memory, and delivery.
 So, come join in the class that will help you change the world and we can add a great quote of yours to the list below!
 Freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed.
 Martin Luther King Be a yardstick of quality.
 Some people aren't used to an environment where excellence is expected.
 Steve Jobs Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin.
 Mother Teresa "It is wonderful what great strides can be made when there is a resolute purpose behind them."
 Winston Churchill I've read the last page of the Bible.
 It's all going to turn out all right.
-Billy Graham Age/Grade Requirement: This class is open to 8-12 graders and provides 1 credit for Public Speaking I Prerequisite: There is no prerequisite in order to take this class.
-However, this course is a prerequisite in order to join the THEO Forensics Speech & Debate Team; a competitive debate team.
+Billy Graham Age/Grade Requirement: This class is open to 9-12 graders (8th graders with Mrs. Szumilla's approval) and provides 1 credit for Public Speaking I Prerequisite: There is no prerequisite in order to take this class.
+However, this course is a recommended course for students enrolled in the THEO Forensics Speech & Debate Team; a competitive debate team.
 Due to the interactive nature of this class, remote learning is not an option.
 Please notify the teacher if you will be absent.
-Remote learning can be arranged for COVID exposure or illness with advanced notice to the teacher.
-For more information please contact: Donna Szumila THEO Forensics Coach & Instructor NSDA Diamond Coach donna.szumila@gmail.com 214-587-1127 Homework:

-Homework: Yes, 2-4 hours a week in general.
+For more information please contact: Donna Szumila THEO Forensics Coach & Instructor NSDA Two-Diamond Coach donna.szumila@gmail.com 214-587-1127 Homework: Homework: Yes, 2-4 hours a week in general.